aventurina/nutrient-calculator/README.md

 1. Get a free API key from [USDA FoodData Central](https://fdc.nal.usda.gov/api-key-signup.html).
 2. Replace the `API_KEY` placeholder in your JavaScript code with your actual key.
+3. For the THEMEALDB API, the developer test key of 1 is used for the API calls.

 ```javascript
 const API_KEY = "YOUR_API_KEY_HERE";